josholdham/worldiesle/docs/faq.md

 - European Championships
 - La Liga
 - Copa Del Rey
+- Friendlies

 We might expand this in future to more tournaments / leagues.

+Also - it is probably fair to say Premier League, Champions League and the World Cup are the biggest source of goals.

 ### Time Period

 We are currently limiting goals to those from 1994 to present, given the difficulty in finding good quality videos and stills for games prior to this.
+There is a bias towards recent years for similar reasons.

 ### Vibes

 If you have been playing the game a while, you may notice that not all goals are 'worldies'.
 I am largely picking goals based on their memorability - a very subjective measure that is unfortunately filtered through my own viewing memories and experiences - so all sorts of types of goal can sneak in.
 For instance, they may have just been a really important goal for the club or competition.
 They may just have been memorable because of the commentary surrounding them.
 Or because of the backstory leading up to them.
 Or they may have just been a bit silly and/or funny.

 All in all, the fun of the game is not only in instantly recognising goals, but also in figuring them out from team kits, the make-up of the crowd, advertising hoardings, and so on.
+So if you don't recognise a goal, just... start guessing

 If you'd like to suggest new goals, feel free to contact me [on Twitter](https://twitter.com/worldiesle).